 - It has required over $120,000 of money to convert it to its present state.

 - Its acceleration control is a knob in the back seat.

 - Its brake control is on the passenger side.

 - It had a 12-mile test run which almost ended in a collision.

-When I could (theoretically) buy one of these for $109,000, how does this story have any relevance at all?
+When I could (theoretically) buy a Tesla Model S for $109,000, how does this story have any relevance at all?
 I don’t blame Young.
 I blame CNN for passing it off as real news.